 There are no ornate carvings and statues that we see in Ajanta or Ellora, but the cave architecture of Elephanta is even more amazing.

 It looks like a fort, with massive walls surrounding it, and the only entrance/ exit to the caves is through narrow steps cut out of rock which can be approached by crossing a bridge over water.

-The huge statue of Ganesha has beautifully carved pillars and also two smaller temples inside it.
+The huge statue of Ganesha has beautifully carved pillars and two smaller temples.

 Sculptures include those of Lord Vishnu, Durga slaying Mahishasura, Lingodbhava (a representation of Siva emerging from an opening lingam), and so on.

-Siva Nataraja sculpture is the best example of Chola Art in North India.
+Siva Nataraja’s sculpture is the best example of Chola Art in North India.
 It represents Lord Shiva as the cosmic dancer who performs his divine dance to destroy ignorance.

 Goddess Mother Earth sculpture is from the Gupta period from the 5th century AD.
 It shows a goddess seated on an elephant and has four arms, and two of her hands are broken.

 She holds a plough, a conch shell, a tree shoot, a turning wheel, and a lotus flower in each of her hands to signify fertility, prosperity, and righteousness, respectively.